nunojusto/neo-local/documentation/Readme.md

 ```

 ### Changing a neo node version while blockchain is running
-And if you want to change a consesnus node version when all is already running?
+And if you want to change a consensus node version when all is already running?<br>
 Well, you can do that without disrupting your blockchain in a snap of time.<br>
-To make that happen you need to rum a script inside the privnet folder:
+To make that happen you need to run a script inside the privnet folder:
 ```
 neo-local/
 ├── privnet/